Bassam1797/voice-sheet-app/README.md

 git push origin main
 ```
 To enable GitHub Pages (optional): Settings → Pages → Deploy from branch → `main` / `/root`.
 Then visit the provided URL.

-## License
-MIT — do whatever you want, no warranty.